 - The publication of the SRMGI report in December 2011

-- Further meetings in Pakistan, India, China and Senegal, South Africa, and Ethiopia.
+- Meetings with international stakeholders in Pakistan, India, China and Senegal, South Africa, and Ethiopia.